 Edward Lord is an elected politician, non-executive director, consultant, and interim leader, with specialist expertise in change management, corporate governance and stakeholder relations, including fundraising.
-Edward has experience in sports administration, central and local government, the NHS, higher education, infrastructure projects, social investment, philanthropy, and public-private partnerships.
+They have experience in sports administration, central and local government, the NHS, higher education, infrastructure projects, social investment, philanthropy, and public-private partnerships.
 Edward was educated at Bury Grammar School in Lancashire and the Government Department of the University of Essex, graduating in 1994 in Public Policy and Public Management.

-In July 2013, he stood down from a number of senior posts with the Local Government Association, including being a member of its governing Executive Board, the Local Government Improvement & Innovation Board, and serving as the national lead on equality and social inclusion for nine years.
-He also led a range of task groups including ones on municipal bonds, treasury management, and the restructuring of the LGA Group itself.
+In July 2013, they stood down from a number of senior posts with the Local Government Association, including being a member of its governing Executive Board, the Local Government Improvement & Innovation Board, and serving as the national lead on equality and social inclusion for nine years.
+Edward also led a range of task groups including ones on municipal bonds, treasury management, and the restructuring of the LGA Group itself.

 A strong advocate for fairness and diversity, Edward has served on the national executive of the National Union of Students and the boards of the Albert Kennedy Trust, Anne Frank Trust, British Youth Council, Pride Trust, and Refugee Council.
 Edward was profiled by Stonewall in 2012 as one of seventeen LGBT role models, and was appointed by equality minister Jo Swinson to the review of the Public Sector Equality Duty in November 2012.
 Edward is currently a board member of Bi UK; and deputy chair of the Pride in London Community Advisory Board.

 Edward was appointed an Officer of the Order of the British Empire in the Queen’s 2011 Birthday Honours List, recognising their public service, particularly for promoting for equality and social inclusion.